himanshub16/dotfiles/README.md

 Scripts to automate most common tasks that I perform in daily life.
 Yeah, like a SysAdmin, automate and stay lazy. :P
 ---------------------------------------------------------------------------------------

+# launch_site.sh
+Usage : sh launch_site.sh
+Purpose : Copies all the contents of current directory (where the script is present, except itsef) to /var/www/html.
+Just a simple way to host a website.
+This is required to avoid development of website on the go, or as root.

 # set_brightness.sh
 Usage : sh set_brightness.sh
 Purpose : Sets the system brightness right from the terminal.
 Useful for headless servers. :) Supported for intel_backlight only. :(